serverless/blog/posts/2020-04-02-serverless-components-ga.md

 Today, we're bringing [Serverless Framework Components](https://github.com/serverless/components) out of beta, and introducing several new features, including a **"serverless dev mode"** that enables you to develop on the cloud, via an experience that looks and feels local...

-Check out the video overview and [register for our upcoming Serverless Components Webinar](https://serverless.zoom.us/webinar/register/WN_ghGrf0R1TG29a74ElKYPLQ), if you wish to learn more.
+Check out the video overview and register for our [Serverless Components Webinar](https://serverless.zoom.us/webinar/register/WN_ghGrf0R1TG29a74ElKYPLQ), if you would like to join us.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3ndGjkuqyyc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>